+I am that type of person who gets an adrenaline rush just from the prospect of having to do so many things at the same time and accomplishing them all by the end of the day.
+But not anymore.
 I have been on leave from work for about two months now.
 I have not also been writing and my laptop has been reduced to being a plaything to my daughters.
-I sometimes feel like a total invalid, and for a busy body like me, who gets an adrenaline rush from doing so many tasks and accomplishing all of them by the end of the day, that thought could be very depressing!
+I sometimes feel like a total invalid, and for a busy body like me, that thought could be very depressing!
 Worse, I could no longer feel the warmth of my children’s touch on my skin.

 Just before the New Year, I had this not-so-brilliant idea that a body massage might do me some good.
 Well, it did nothing but worsen my condition.
-On top of my raging nerves, my whole body started to ache all over–every part of my body that the blind masseuse had touched, that is, including my face.
-(And I still couldn’t understand why she had to touch my head and face!)
-I don’t think I’ll ever have another body massage in the years to come and I definitely would never go back to that massage spa (at the second floor of SM Muntinlupa) if I ever decide to have it again.
+On top of my literally raging nerves, my whole body started to ache all over–every part of my body that the blind masseuse had touched, that is, including my face.
+While I don’t think I’d ever understand why she had to massage my face and scalp with her very warm hands, I think I learned a valuable lesson here – don’t get a massage if you’re not feeling well or unsure what’s ailing you.

 Anyway, I finally saw a neurologist and has been under medication (Gabapentin + Neurobion 5000) since then.
-She required me to undergo a nerve and muscle test (NCV and EMG, respectively), which I refuse to be subjected to mainly because it could be extremely uncomfortable according to the articles that I have read.
-I just can’t imagine myself sitting through the whole ordeal even for just a few minutes, with needles being poked on my muscles and nerve endings, especially that I have very low tolerance to pain and have developed the fear of electrocution since I was young.
+She required me to undergo a nerve and muscle test (NCV and EMG, respectively), which I refuse to be subjected to mainly because the first thing that came to my mind when the procedure was described to me was getting myself electrocuted.
+I just can’t imagine sitting through the whole ordeal even for just a few minutes, with needles being poked on my muscles and nerve endings, especially that I have very low tolerance to pain and have developed the fear of electrocution since I was young.
 Not to mention that I have to pay the hospital a substantial amount for it (e.g., it’s PhP4,000 at the University of Perpetual Help Hospital in Binan, Laguna and PhP7,000 at the Asian Hospital)!

 My daughters, ages five and eight, have become my guide and helper in just about anything that I needed to do.
-I feel bad about it, but at the same time, I am grateful to have discovered that they are more than willing to aid their granny mom in any way they can.
+I felt bad about it, being the parent who should be taking care of them instead, but at the same time, I was grateful to have discovered that they were more than willing to aid their granny mom in any way they could.
 I have looked up so many information online about this illness and even met a 78-year old lady who has the same case.
 However, there’s no clear-cut answer as to how I have acquired the said illness, which is rather common to athletes, the elderly, and those who have experienced a stroke, shock, or some serious accident.

 Indeed, I have lost extra income from my home-based jobs, and my activities have been limited.
 I miss doing a lot of things too.
 However, there are positive things that my illness have also brought about.
 Sure, there were times when I have felt so broken, even hopeless.
 But I have learned to lean closer to God.
 Good friends have shown their concern for me and tried to encourage and help me in any way they could.
 One of my girl friends, an occupational therapist in London, even sent me a set of therapy gloves and an exercise guide.
 My children have never been more helpful and caring to each other and to me, too.
 Best of all, my husband has been showering me with gifts and affection like he’s never done before.